Education in El Salvador: Education Resources

 As a result of wealth inequality, education is not universally accessible amongst Salvadorans as rural areas face higher rates of poverty.
 For example, the illiteracy rate in rural El Salvador was nearly 50% in the late 20th century.
 There is also an evident disparity when looking at global rankings, El Salvador repeatedly scores low in education quality and accessibility.
 According to statistics, only 82% of children make it to 9th grade.
 Of those children who have completed 9th grade and are eligible to attend secondary school, only 33% do.
 Across the country, the distribution of literacy is 79% for men and 73% for women.

 While according to the El Salvador Constitution (1983), starting at the age of 4 years old, every child is entitled to free education.
 However, since most families live on less than 8.75 Colón, equivalent to 1 US dollar, often children under the age of 7 drop out of school to support their parents by working.
 About 1.8 million minors between the ages of 5 and 17 work.
 In rural areas, about 62% of all children work, to support their families.

+Within more recent years the government of El Salvador had begun to bring more STEM program into school around the national, funded by minister of education and El Salvador Aerospace Institute (ESAI).

 Within the El Salvador classroom, resources are limited.
 For instance, public school classrooms often reach more than forty students per one classroom teacher.
 A a result families are reluctant to send their children to public schools.
 Additionally, rural areas are more likely to be understaffed and under-resourced.
 As a result of the lack of education in El Salvador, citizens are limited in their access to opportunities, world perspective, and social and political participation.